Car Accident Airbag Injury Lawyers

 What should I do after an airbag injury?

 After a car accident, it is essential that the car’s airbags are not tampered with or thrown away.
 This will be an integral part of the trial or settlement negotiations when determining the airbag injury.
-For more information on what to do after a car accident, please visit our page here.
+For more information on what to do after a car accident, please contact one of our attorneys.

 How can I prevent an airbag injury?